 Olive Oil & Vinegar

 Think oil and vinegar are just for salad dressings, and it doesn’t matter which ones you use?
 Think again.
 A limited edition extra virgin olive oil that’s delicate and buttery is perfect for baking, roasting fish, or crafting a delicate sauce.
 One that’s slightly stronger may taste nutty, or like ripe or green fruit, making it ideal for pesto, salads, and roasted vegetables.
 And the distinct taste of a robust and pungent olive oil is perfect for grilled meats, pasta sauces, and hearty soups.
-Use traditional balsamic vinegar for a marinade, classic Greek salad, or a reduction sauce, or try one with a natural flavor, like peach, coconut, or fig. For more details, read our blog on It’s Olive Season or check our listings of Sonoma County olive oil and vinegar producers.
+Use traditional balsamic vinegar for a marinade, classic Greek salad, or a reduction sauce, or try one with a natural flavor, like peach, coconut, or fig. For more details, check our listings of Sonoma County olive oil and vinegar producers.

 Cheese & Dairy

 Fertile soil and a mild climate mean that Sonoma County includes wonderful dairy farmland, with a thriving community of artisan cheese makers, where handcrafting cheese is an art form and a labor of love.
 Sonoma County's award-winning local cheeses are available in many grocery stores and specialty cheese shops nationwide.
 While you're here, follow the California Cheese Trail map in Sonoma County and visit some of the nearly 30 cheese makers who craft cow, goat, sheep, and even water buffalo cheeses.
 Then watch for Sonoma County labels when you're back home.
 For more details, read “One of America’s Finest Cheese is Made in Sonoma,” and check our listings of Sonoma County Cheese Producers.

 Gourmet food, fine wine, and killer chocolate — it’s a natural combination in Sonoma County, where good food and good living go hand in hand.
 Of course, this isn’t ordinary chocolate.
 This is crafted by hand, in small batches, with flavors like Bordeaux walnut dipped in semi-sweet ganache and dark chocolate, dark chocolate dipped in ganache and fiery ancho chile dots, or even a cheddar white chocolate or rosemary goat cheese chocolate truffle.
 For more delicious possibilities, check our listings of Sonoma County chocolate makers.